 Assisted reproductive attorney

 You will need to negotiate legal contracts with your surrogate and egg donor, so hiring an attorney with extensive experience with these types of contracts is absolutely essential.
+Some surrogacy agencies have lawyers in-house and can help you navigate the legal aspects of the journey in addition to coordinating the overall journey.
+If your surrogacy agency does not have lawyers in-house, you will need to hire your own outside counsel.
 Your lawyer will help you navigate two critical issues:

 2) Establishing parentage: Your lawyer will also need to understand the steps needed to establish your parental rights and to sever those of your surrogate’s.
 This is best done through obtaining a “pre-birth order” from a judge, which will establish you as the legal parent before the birth of your child.
 However, not all states permit pre-birth orders.
 In this instance, your lawyer will help you obtain a “post-birth order,” which will confer your legal parental status after the birth of your baby.